john-cornell/GPTNet/README.md

 ```

 ## GPTApiProperties
 `ChatGPT` ctors and `GPTApiFactory` calls now recommend passing a `GPTApiProperties` class to hold details, rather than send properties down as individual parameters.
-This has been done to simplify things as the Anthropic model required a modelVersion property, and I wanted to avoid paramter blow out.
+This has been done to simplify things as the Anthropic model required a modelVersion property, and I wanted to avoid parameter blow out.

 Please use these methods and ctors where available, as I won't necessarily be updating the others if new parameters are required for later models, or I add top_p and top_k and other finetuning.